karayu/telephone-pictionary/README.md

 ## Phase 5

+At the command prompt in your application directory, type

+    meteor add jquery

 We have assignments displaying.
 Now let's provide the answers to them.
 In `start.js`, `describe.js`, and `draw.js`, provide an event handler that will gather the answer (use the `find` method on the template object to get a